lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 keying material is a content-authenticated-encryption key.

-NOTE: For backward compatibility, implementations MAY also support RSA-KEM Key Transport Algorithm, which uses KeyTransRecipientInfo as specified in {{RFC5990}}.
+NOTE: For backward compatibility, implementations MAY also support RSA-KEM Key Transport Algorithm denoted by `id-rsa-kem`, which uses KeyTransRecipientInfo as specified in {{RFC5990}}.